yonggqiii/it5100a-notes/src/types/sections/pattern_matching.md

     which case, rely on if-else statements, or in Haskell, conditional expressions and/or guards.

-[^1]: Python doesn't have arrow types.
-The actual type of the function
-    is `Callable[[int], int]`{.python}.

-[^2]: These are the three axes that form the *lambda cube*, with the
-    simply typed lambda calculus only having terms that depend on terms, and the Calculus of Constructions having types and terms depending on types and terms.

-[^3]: The word *polymorphism* can be broken down into *poly* (many) and
-    *morphism* (shape).
-The word is not just used in Computer Science, but in other areas like biology and pharmacology.
-Within Computer Science itself there are several kinds of polymorphism, and we shall investigate the most common ones in this lecture and in later lectures too.
-Finally, polymorphism in Computer Science is really about things taking on different forms, but I suspect that our description of parametric polymorphism gives a pretty good picture of what it entails.

 [^4]: The code snippet requires Python 3.12.